 However, according to the latest ICF Global Consumer Awareness Study, clients who worked with an ICF credential holder were more likely to be satisfied with their coaching experience and recommend coaching to others, and 83% of coaching clients reported that it was important for coaches to hold a credential.
 Discerning clients prefer to work with certified and credentialed coaches because of the training and evaluation requirements, the continuing education requirements, and the fact that we are held to the professional standards of the International Coach Federation (ICF) Code of Ethics.

-I completed Leadership that Works’ Coaching for Transformation program in 2014.
-It was an excellent fit for me, since it’s the only major coach training program that includes diversity and social change in its curriculum and core values.
-I earned my ICF credential in 2016 and successfully renewed in 2019.
+I completed Leadership that Works’ year-long Coaching for Transformation program in 2014.
+It was an excellent fit for me, since (at the time), it was the only major coach training program that included diversity, equity, and social change in its curriculum and core values.
+Between classes, study, mentoring, and practice, I invested about 500 hours in my training alone!
+I earned my ACC credential in 2016 and successfully renewed in 2019.